nahumsa/n-blog/content/post/2020-07-25-MC-Integration.md

 ## 2) Algorithm

-In Monte Carlo Integration we sample from an interval $$\{a,b\}$$ and see if it is inside the region between the function and the x axis, if this condition is satisfied we accept the sample, otherwise we discart the sample.
+In Monte Carlo Integration we sample from an interval $\{a,b\}$ and see if it is inside the region between the function and the x axis, if this condition is satisfied we accept the sample, otherwise we discart the sample.

 So basically we are shooting darts randomly and accepting them if they are inside the area bellow the function that you wish to integrate and the x axis, the mean count of on target darts are multiplied by the area that covers a paralelogram made by the max of your function inside this interval and the size of the interval.
 The following is the mathematical way that we